bwhmather/python-validation/README.rst

 Validators are intended as an easy way to start rolling out type-checking in an existing codebase.

-It is expected that if validation of a value fails, the error will propagate through.
-A script encountering a validation error should exit with a stack-trace, an http server should return a 500 error

-To recover from specific errors reimplement the check explicitly in python.

-Error messages are developer focused, and will usually indicate developer mistakes.
-They are not intended for directly handling user input.

-Requirements:

-- Exceptions raised by validators should make sense when they are propagated by the calling function.

-- Exceptions should contain enough information to immediately identify exactly what is wrong with a value if the value can be seen.

-- Exceptions should contain enough information to make a good guess at what is wrong with a value if the value is no longer available.

-Non-requirements:

-- Exceptions do not need to contain any information that would allow the program to distinguish between errors.

-- Validators should not expect to be run on serialized data.

-Checks should pass or fail predictably.
-Given the same input, a validator should always behave in the same way.
-Given similar input, a validator should also behave similarly.
-It would be unacceptable, for example, for the list validator to validate only the first ten elements.

-It should be easy to add new validators validators are just a closure.

-Validators for datatypes from other libraries should not look out of place.
-Need a convention for naming extension libraries.
-Should consider namespace modules and setuptools hooks, but only as a last resort.

-Validators do not attempt to cover every possible check.
-They provide a succinct way to express the most obvious checks easily.
-Users should be prepared to write python for more complex use cases.

-Validators prioritise performance over comprehensiveness They should never be worse than linear, in time or space, in the size of their input.
-More complex validation should not be performed unless requested specifically.
-This again comes down to the intended use of the library as a stand-in for a compile time type-checker.

-All validators should be exposed in a flat namespace.

-Accordingly we have made some decisions.

 Validators only raise built in exceptions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~